Indicia-Team/indicia-docs/developing/rest-web-services/resources.rst

 For up to date documentation on the available resources, ensure that the rest_api warehouse module is installed then visit ``index.php/services/rest``.
 Initially the resources available were limited to those required to support accessing reports as well as those required to support the `online recording REST API
 <http://indicia-online-recording-rest-api.readthedocs.io/en/latest/>`_
 for exchanging records between online recording systems.

 The ``taxon-observations`` and ``annotations`` resources are both covered in the `online recording REST API
 <http://indicia-online-recording-rest-api.readthedocs.io/en/latest/>`_ documentation.

 index.php/services/rest
 -----------------------

 By visiting the root of the REST API you can access dynamically generated documentation of the other resources available via the API.
 This endpoint does not need authentication.
+E.g. visit `http://<warehouse domain>/index.php/services/rest`, replacing `<warehouse domain>` with the domain your warehouse is running on.

 index.php/services/reports
 --------------------------